MrLawes/Lawes/docs/index.rst

 Welcome to lawes's documentation!
 =================================
+ MongoDB ORM for Python.
 Lawes is a Python distribution containing tools for working with MongoDB, and is the recommended way to work with MongoDB from Python.
 It looks like Django.
 This documentation attempts to explain everything you need to know to use PyMongo

 Contents: